polettix/Template-Perlish/README.md

     becomes `3`), or the (only) key of a hash reference (as in `{ two => 1 }` that becomes `two`).

-    As already mentioned, auto-vivification kicks in if `ref` is true.
-In this case, a reference in the `path` will also force a specific auto-vivification type, i.e. the automatic creation of either an array or a hash reference.
+    When auto-vivification is active, a reference in the `path` will also force a specific auto-vivification type, i.e. the automatic creation of either an array or a hash reference.
 If the crumb in `path` is not a reference, a guess is taken in that non-negative integers are considered indexes of an array, otherwise a hash is assumed.
 So, let's take `$path4` again, and let's see what happens when `ref` is true:

         my $path4 = [ qw< one two >, { 3 => 1 } ];
-        my $data = {}; # start with an empty hash
+        my $data = {}; # start e.g. with an empty hash
-        ${traverse(data => $data, path => $path4)} = 42;
+        ${traverse(\$data, $path4)} = 42;

     will auto-vivify `$data` completely and leave it as follows: